Published: April 25, 2026 · Last reviewed: April 2026 · Reviewed by: Buildup Contracting Pre-Construction Team · Service area: Toronto & GTA

 A vapor hood is sheet-metal duct, mesh filters, a smaller fan, and no fire-suppression system over it.
 That's why it costs a fraction of a grease hood — the parts list is genuinely shorter.

-The 3-4x premium isn't markup.
-It's that a grease hood is really five trades stitched together: sheet metal, welding, electrical for the fan and shunt trip, fire suppression with its own permit, and make-up air system.
+The 3–4x premium on the grease side isn't markup.
+It's that a grease hood is really five trades stitched together: sheet metal, welding, electrical for the fan and shunt trip, fire suppression with its own permit and inspection path, and the make-up air system.
 Where the grease hood lands inside that range depends on how far the duct has to run to the roof, whether the existing fresh-air supply on the roof can be reused, and how much of the cooking equipment is high-BTU.
 We coordinate all of that under trade coordination — it's the single line item with the most cross-trade overlap on a restaurant build-out, which is why it ends up driving the schedule.

 For where hood cost sits inside a full project budget, the restaurant build-out cost guide for 2026 breaks the rest of the kitchen down by line item.